 "Perhaps they should go back to the old junk boxes the judges pulled their marks from.
 The old way has more atmosphere, and let the spectators get angry at the judges more easily."

-1962 wurde Pawlik Mutter und begann ihre Karriere als erste Sportkommentatorin des europäischen Fernsehens (beim ORF).
+1962 wurde Pawlik Mutter und begann ihre Karriere als erste Sportkommentatorin des europäischen Fernsehens oder möglicherweise sogar des weltweiten Fernsehens (beim ORF).
 Das „Rot-weiß-rote Sportarchiv“ würdigt Pawliks Kommentar als „sachlich, voll Wissen, gründlich und doch wieder so volkstümlich, dass es die breite Masse verstand.
 Auch in ihrer zweiten Eiskarriere wurde sie Spitze.
 Es gehörte zum guten Ton, die Pawlik zu hören.
 Ihr Wort zählte, ihr Kommentar hatte Gewicht."
 Es verstand sich von selbst, dass Pawlik die "guideline" unter den nicht englischsprachigen Kommentoren übernahm, für die es als fachfremde Reporter wichtig war zu hören, welche Figuren und welche Sprünge gerade gezeigt wurden.

-Eva Pawlik was the first female sportscaster in German speaking countries (for the Austrian Broadcasting Corporation ORF).
-Furthermore, she was Europe´s first female figure-skating commentator.
+Eva Pawlik was the first female sportscaster in Europe or perhaps even in the world (for the Austrian Broadcasting Corporation ORF).
+Furthermore, she was the world´s first female figure-skating commentator.
 In the "Rot-weiß-rote Sportarchiv" (a book entitled "Austrian archive of sports") Pawlik´s commentary is characterized as "full of knowledge", systematic and sound but also as clear enough for everyone to understand her.
 Also in her career as a sportscaster she was brilliant.
 It went without saying to listen to Eva Pawlik.
 Her commentary was highly important".
 It went without saying that Pawlik´s voice was the guideline for the non English speaking sportscasters who had no idea of figure skating and who were glad to hear which element or which jump a certain skater was about to show.
 (For the English speaking community Dick Button´s voice was the guideline)

 As a sportscaster, Eva Pawlik remained popular in Austria for one more decade (from 1963 to 1972).
 People in Austria were still interested in figure skating at that time as there were many Austrian skaters winning medals in international competetions (European Champion and Olympic runner-up Regine Heitzer, World Champion Emmerich Danzer, Olympic Champion Wolfgang Schwarz, Olympic Champion Trixi Schuba).
 The figure skating competitions with Pawlik´s commentary were often broadcast at prime time.